... Adam's Peak - the holy mountain ... (Thomas Wehrdorfer and Heiko Otto)

 Behind a huge gate made out of rocks the actual ascent begins.
 Wide worn-out stone steps lead to the foot of the mountain, which is not that steeply rising yet.
 Even here there are many food huts.
 Buddhist priests preach and burn incense sticks.
 Countless beggars hope for the generosity of the pilgrims.
 A brightly light up Dagoba - a hemispherical shaped Buddhist shrine - invites for a short break.
 The ascent starts to be steeper, the distance of the stone steps is getting closer.
 However, the stream of pilgrims does not become any less.
 Old and young, parents and children, men and women, everyone seems to be magically drawn towards the peak of the mountain.
 Many of them are barefoot, carry sacrificial offerings or support disabled people.
 We have been on our way for an hour by now.
-The nice hike in the beginning turned into a sweaty ascent.
+The initially leisurely hike has turned into a sweaty ascent.
 Nevertheless, the peak did not come any closer it seems.
 It is unbelievable that part of the ancient pilgrims have made it to this point, and they did it while singing and praying !

 Two monks dressed in orange clothes invite me to come with them to the shrine.
 This is a great honor, as this area is usually only for priests.
 Why they chose me I do not know and do not feel comfortable in this situation.
 I do not know in the least how to behave in the small space in front of the golden foot print.
 But the majority of the priests is preoccupied with their prayers and do not seem to notice me.
 The pilgrims are passing outside.
 Sacrifices - especially money and flowers - are starting to fill up the recess in the rock.
 I am watching for a while and then escape back outside, where Willi is waiting for me.
 Now we need to kill time until sunrise.
 As the majority of the people here we are seeking protection at a wall, where we wait and try to avoid the ice cold wind and coldness and try to stay awake.